jkudish/WCSD-Git-Presentation/README.md

 ## Intro

 * Basic intro to version control
+* List different version control systems
-* WordPress uses SVN
+* WordPress uses SVN/what is SVN
-* What is git
+* What is Git
+* Why version control
+* How to do it, how git works (brief), basic commands
 * Some git tools (Tower, github app, etc..)
 * What is github and why it's awesome